Testimonials

 Volunteer

 Linda moved to Alaska in late 1999 and began volunteering with Hospice of Anchorage (HOA) in 2000.
 While she provided some caregiving, her true passion was grief support.
-She worked one-on-one with individuals, facilitated group counseling, and assisted young children through the monthly Forget Me Not grief meetings and Camp Erin.
+She worked one-on-one with individuals and facilitated group counseling.

-Over time, Linda took on additional roles, eventually helping with office work and a variety of other tasks.
+Over time, Linda has taken an array of additional roles, eventually helping with office work and other tasks.

 This will close in 0 seconds